Death

 There may be a loss of income that you are ignoring and hoping for it to fix itself.

 This will not happen.
-The Death card suggest you need to crystalize losses, take any hit and close the position or income stream.
+The Death card suggests you need to crystallize losses, take any hit and close the position or income stream.

 Yes if the question involves change, no otherwise.